Kili66/SentimentAnalysis_BERT_DistilBERT/README.md

 ### 8. Pushing the Model to Hugging Face
  * Model Hub: https://huggingface.co/MariamKili/my_distilbert_model
 ### 9. Implement the Model to a Web Application using Gradio
+ * We also created a web application using Gradio that allows users to input text and receive real-time sentiment predictions from the DistilBERT model.
+ * This demonstrates the practical applications of sentiment analysis models and their potential to be deployed in user-friendly interfaces.
 ### 10. Deployement:
  * The App was deployed using Hugging Face Space
  * Run the deployed Application on any device using this link: https://huggingface.co/spaces/MariamKili/SentimentAnalysisSystem